HlobisileLukhele/HlobisileLukhele/README.md

-### <div align="center">I'm Hlobi, a Fronted freelance developer  👨‍💻 and Technical writer,  passionate about building beautiful user interfaces and translating complex code to easy and understand text.🚀</div>
+### <div align="center">I'm Hlobi, a Fronted developer  👨‍💻 and Technical writer,  passionate about building beautiful user interfaces and translating complex code to easy and understand text.🚀</div>

 - 🔭 I’m currently working on cool small business projects